Anti-Inflammatory Diet Plan →

 Jump to Recipe

-These macadamia nut cookies have sweet coconut, crunchy macadamia nuts, and a zesty sweet lemon glaze.
+These Macadamia Nut Cookies have sweet coconut, crunchy macadamia nuts, and a zesty sweet lemon glaze.
 They’re delicious with a cup of coffee!
-This cookie recipe is easy to make, and of course, gluten free, grain free, dairy free, paleo friendly, and vegan.
+This cookie recipe is easy to make, and of course, gluten-free, grain-free, dairy-free, paleo-friendly, and vegan.

-baking sheet full of Lemon Glazed Macadamia Nut Cookies with lemon slices tucked next to cookies.
+baking sheet full of Lemon Glazed Macadamia Nut Cookies with lemon slices tucked next to cookies. this for later

 I am bringing back the ZEST of life this season with Lemony Macadamia Nut Cookies.
 Because when life hands you lemons, you make cookies with lemon glaze.